Rethereum-blockchain/whitepaper/README.md

-# Retherum Whitepaper LaTeX Source
+# Hypra (Previously Rethereum) Whitepaper LaTeX Source

 This is the LaTeX documents of the the Whitepaper.